 These companies are valued in the billions of dollars right now.
 So, imagine the possibilities when they go public…

 I want to take a closer look at Uber, CrowdStrike, and Airbnb.
 These three companies have crafted themselves into household names and have a lot to gain from going public...

 Uber Technologies is a ride-hailing company that gives users the ability to hail a ride in the company's app when in need of transportation.

 As of right now, Uber operates in more than 70 countries.
 The company wants to expand its other areas of business, like food delivery, scooters, bikes, and freight hauling.
-Ride-hailing accounted for less than 50% of Uber's overall business, which means that its other areas are growing.
-These other areas are growing and will continue to contribute to Uber's overall business.
+Ride-hailing accounted for less than 50% of Uber's overall business, which means that its other areas are growing and will continue to contribute to the company's overall business.

 Uber made a recent $3.1 billion acquisition of ride-hailing company called Careem, which is based in Dubai and has operations in over 100 cities and 14 countries in the Middle East, Africa, and South Asia.
 This was a smart acquisition for Uber, especially since it shows current and potential investors that it is serious about moving forward in transportation at a global level.